-The BP 'Forties' oil pipeline system runs through the northern part of the site and thereafter runs outwith the site, parallel to the Brodiach Burn/western boundary.
+The BP 'Forties' oil pipeline system runs through the site, between the Damhead and Cadgerford landholdings and thereafter runs outwith the site, parallel to the Brodiach Burn.
 The pipeline carries unstabilised crude oil from Cruden Bay to Kinneil, Grangemouth.
 The pipeline has a consultation distance of 485m.
 The consultation distance is subdivided into three zones:

-- Inner Zone: 0 110 metres;
+- Inner Zone: 0 110 metres:

-- .
-Middle Zone: 110 380 metres; and
+- Middle Zone: 110 380 metres; and

-- · Outer Zone 380 485 metres.
+- Outer Zone 380 485 metres.